-A graduate of Northwestern University School of Law, Ms. Kattan has 20 years of experience as a patent litigator, including her time at the ITC.
-She has litigated cases involving telecommunications technologies, as well as chemical, pharmaceutical, medical device, and consumer products.
-In private practice, Ms Kattan has appeared in patent cases before the District of Delaware, the Eastern District of Pennsylvania, the Southern and Eastern Districts of New York, the Eastern District of Wisconsin, the Court of Federal Claims, the Federal Circuit Court of Appeals, and the ITC.
+A graduate of Northwestern University School of Law, Ms. Kattan has 20 years' of experience as a patent trial attorney.
+She has litigated cases involving a variety of telecommunications technologies, as well as chemical, pharmaceutical, medical device, and consumer products, at the ITC, district courts around the country, and appeals before the Federal Circuit.

-- Certain Magnetic Data Storage Tapes and Cartridges Containing Same (II) (International Trade Commission Investigation No. 337-TA-1076) - Representation of Fujifilm in ITC Investigation of Sony's infringement of a number of Fujifilm patents related to magnetic tape data storage technologies.
+- Certain Magnetic Data Storage Tapes and Cartridges Containing Same (II) (ITC Investigation No. 337-TA-1076) – Representation of Fujifilm in an ITC Investigation of Sony's infringement of a number of Fujifilm patents related to magnetic tape data storage technologies

-- Certain Magnetic Tape Cartridges and Components Thereof (International Trade Commission Investigation No. 337-TA-1058) – Representation of Fujifilm in ITC Investigation brought by Sony related to magnetic tape data storage technologies.
+- Certain Magnetic Tape Cartridges and Components Thereof (ITC Investigation No. 337-TA-1058) – Representation of Fujifilm in an ITC Investigation brought by Sony related to magnetic tape data storage technologies

-- Certain Magnetic Tape Cartridges and Components Thereof (International Trade Commission Investigation No. 337-TA-1036) – Representation of Fujifilm in ITC Investigation brought by Sony related to magnetic tape data storage technologies.
+- Certain Magnetic Tape Cartridges and Components Thereof (ITC Investigation No. 337-TA-1036) – Representation of Fujifilm in an ITC Investigation brought by Sony related to magnetic tape data storage technologies

-- Certain Flash Memory Devices and Components Thereof (International Trade Commission Investigation No 337-TA-1034) - Representation of Western Digital and Sandisk in patent infringement involving flash memory case brought by Memory Technologies, LLC.
+- Certain Flash Memory Devices and Components Thereof (ITC Investigation No 337-TA-1034) – Representation of Western Digital and Sandisk in a patent infringement ITC investigation involving flash memory brought by Memory Technologies, LLC

-- Certain Single-Molecule Nucleic Acid Sequencing Systems and Reagents (International Trade Commission Investigation No. 337-TA-1032) - Representation of Oxford Nanopore Techs in a patent infringement investigation involving nucleic acid sequencing systems brought by Pacific BioSciences.
+- Certain Single-Molecule Nucleic Acid Sequencing Systems and Reagents (ITC Investigation No. 337-TA-1032) – Representation of Oxford Nanopore Techs in a patent ITC infringement investigation involving nucleic acid sequencing systems brought by Pacific BioSciences

-- Certain Magnetic Data Storage Tapes and Cartridges Containing Same (International Trade Commission Investigation No. 337-TA-1012) - Representation of Fujifilm in ITC Investigation of Sony's infringement of a number of Fujifilm patents related to magnetic tape data storage technologies.
+- Certain Magnetic Data Storage Tapes and Cartridges Containing Same (ITC Investigation No. 337-TA-1012) – Representation of Fujifilm in ITC Investigation of Sony's infringement of a number of Fujifilm patents related to magnetic tape data storage technologies

 - Certain Radiotherapy Systems and Treatment Planning Software, 337-TA-968*